 Calories and Macronutrients

 Vegetable broth doesn't contain many calories.
 A 1-cup serving only provides 12 calories, all of which come from the 3 grams of carbohydrates it contains.
 Other types of broth have similar calorie counts, with each cup of chicken broth providing 12 calories and each cup of beef broth providing 17 calories.
-However, these meat-based broths each contain about 0.5 gram of fat, making vegetable broth the healthier option.
+However, these meat-based broths each contain about 0.5 gram of fat, making vegetable broth the healthier option, if you're keeping track on a calorie counter.

 The main drawback to store-bought vegetable broth is that it is quite high in sodium.
 Each cup contains 940 milligrams, or 39 percent of the daily value for sodium.
 Chicken and beef broth are slightly lower in sodium, with chicken broth containing 860 milligrams and beef providing 893 milligrams.
 Look for a vegetable broth labeled "low sodium," as these broths can contain no more than 5 percent of the DV, or 140 milligrams of sodium per serving.
 Consuming too much sodium increases your risk for high blood pressure, heart disease and stroke.